 Rangan H., Carney, J. and Denham, T. 2012, Environmental history of botanical exchanges in the Indian Ocean World, Environment and History, 18: 311-342.

 Tassin, J., Rangan, H., and Kull, C. 2012, Hybrid improved tree fallows: harnessing invasive woody legumes for agroforestry, Agroforestry Systems, 84: 417-428.

-Kull, C. and Rangan, H. 2012,Science, sentiment and territorial chauvinism in the acacia name change debate, in Peopled landscapes: Archaeological and Biogeographic Approaches to Landscapes, eds.
-Simon G Haberle and Bruno David, ANU E Press, Australia, pp. 197-220.
+Kull, C. and Rangan, H. 2012,Science, sentiment and territorial chauvinism in the acacia name change debate, in Simon G Haberle and Bruno David eds., Peopled landscapes: Archaeological and Biogeographic Approaches to Landscapes, pp. 197-220, ANU E Press, Canberra, Australia.